comeaudc/repoPractice/README.md

 # Git Clone:
 1. In terminal, navigate to folder you want to clone code in to.
 2. Run command, `git clone <https url from github here> opt_new_name_for_folder`

+# Git Pull:
+1. In terminal, directory should be the repo you want to update
+2. Run command, `git pull`